cwrc/cwrc-entity-management-forms-static/README.md

 The `path` field needs to include the folder structure (minus the server root).
 So for example `/person` becomes `/cwrc-entity-management-forms-static/build/person`.
 Additionally, the `exact` field should be set to `false`.

-## Build instructions
+## Updating the Build

-1. From installation folder on server, run `git pull` to update.
+1. From the installation directory, run `git pull` to update.
 (You might need to `git stash` the above build customizations.
 Then `git stash pop` them after the pull is complete.)
 2. Run `npm run build` to actually create the build.